eProsima/DDS-Router/docs/rst/use_cases/wan_tcp.rst

 .. warning::

     This tutorial is intended for WAN communication.
-    However, if there is only access to a LAN communication, it is possible to follow the tutorial by changing the DDS Domain Id so that the Subscriber uses the default Domain (``0``) and the Publisher uses DDS Domain ``1``.
+    However, if there is only access to a LAN communication, it is possible to follow the tutorial by changing the DDS Domain Id so DDS entities in LAN A use default Domain (``0``) and those in LAN B use DDS Domain ``1``.
     This way the DDS entities are logically isolated and will not discovery other entities out of their DDS Domain.

 The image below describes the scenario presented in this tutorial.